Nyabsi/blog/blogs/pico-4-ultra-review.md

 ### PC(VR) Streaming

-Pico 4 Ultra has multiple options for PCVR Streaming but I will be focusing and talking about PICO Connect as that's what you're getting when you purchase the headset.
+Pico 4 Ultra has multiple options for PCVR and Desktop streaming but I will be focusing and talking about PICO Connect as that's what you're getting when you purchase the headset.

+#### PCVR

 PICO Connects supports up to 1000 Mbps H.264 / 150 Mbps HEVC with Wired connection and 300 Mbps H.264 / 150 Mbps Wireless.

-Using PICO Connect with a wire at 1000 Mbps H.264 is the best PCVR visual clarity you can get out of the device, but if you prefer using wireless then 300 Mbps H.264 is also a great option it does look okay.
+Using PICO Connect with a wire at 1000 Mbps H.264 is the best PCVR visual clarity you can get out of the device, but if you prefer using wireless then 300 Mbps H.264 is also a great option.

 The PICO Connect has a lot of latency, which really for me personally makes it unbearable for fast-phased games like Beat Saber on Steam but some people are less prone to it.

+#### Desktop

 PICO Connect also supports streaming up to 3 monitors, and if you only have one, two or no monitors, no worries PICO Connect got you covered with upto 3 virtual monitors that you can create.

+When using PICO Connect with Desktop, you can optionally have a on-screen keyboard in the Headset that can be used to interact with the Desktop.

 ### Spatial Content

-As previously concluded, Pico can record and view spatial content inside the headset.
+Pico can record and view spatial content inside the headset, but it is also capable of importing foreign spatial content.

-But it also can import spatial content recorded with devices such as Apple Vision Pro, iPhone 16 or you can convert your existing pictures and videos into spatial content through the Pico headset and the Pico mobile app.
+The Pico is completely intercompatible with the Spatial format recorded by the Apple Vision Pro and iPhone 16, as other vendors that may exist.

+You can easily import this content by connecting the device to PC and dragging the content to the DCIM folder, you may also optionally import the content through the PICO phone application.

+The headset also can convert existing photos into spatial photos, and PICO phone app has cloud conversion from normal videos to MV-HEVC (spatial) videos.